 One-on-One is a lost art.
-Kids don’t play anymore and I’m sure those games against Furlow helped Magic progress.
+Kids don’t play anymore and I’m sure those games against Furlow helped Magic progress as a player.

 “It was always 15-0.”
 Magic said.

-Guys like Furlow would not let younger guys get off.
+Guys like Furlow would not let younger guys get off easy.
 It was their way of getting the young players tough.
+They made it hard.

-“It was a couple of months before I finally scored my first points against him.”
+“It was a couple of months before I finally scored my first points against him,” Magic said.

-It wasn’t until two years later that Magic finally beat Furlow.
+It wasn’t until two years later that Magic finally beat Furlow in a game.

 “Finally, after two years of these games, I actually beat him.”

-Furlow would visit Magic at Everett on occasion and take in a Viking high school game.
+Furlow would visit Magic at Everett High School on occasion and take in a Vikings home game.
 After a pretty good performance, Johnson checked in with his ‘big brother’ and was surprised at what he said.

 “You played all right young fella,” he said.
 “But when you went in for that left-handed lay-up, you took it with your right hand!”

-To this day Furlow still holds the record for most points scored in a single game for the Spartans and still holds the record for single season scoring average 29.4
+To this day Furlow still holds the record for most points scored in a single game for the Spartans and still holds the record for single season scoring average of 29.4.

 In a one-week stretch Furlow scored 50, 48 and 42 points for Michigan State.
 Unheard of today in big time basketball.